Complex Knowledge Base Question Answering: A Survey: Introduction

 \ignore{This paper is organized as follows.
 First, we introduce multiple available datasets for conducting complex KBQA researches.
 Second, we summarize and compare the advanced approaches.
 Finally, we conclude and discuss future research directions.}

 The remainder of this survey is organized as follows.
-We first introduce the task formulation and preliminary knowledge about the task in Section~\ref{sec:task_dataset}.
-Next, we introduce the two mainstream categories of methods for complex KBQA followed by a systematic comparison and a unified view of them in Section~\ref{sec-methods}.
+We first introduce preliminary knowledge in Section~\ref{sec:task_dataset}.
+Next, we describe the two mainstream categories of methods for complex KBQA in Section~\ref{sec-methods}.
 Following the categorization, we figure out typical challenges and solutions for SP-based and IR-based methods in Section~\ref{sec-SP} and Section~\ref{sec-IR}, respectively.
-In Section~\ref{sec:PLM}, we highlight the impact of pre-trianed language models on complex KBQA.
-After that, we summarize evaluation protocol, leaderboard and relevant resource of complex KBQA methods in Section~\ref{sec:evaluation_resource}.
-Then, we discuss several recent trends in Section~\ref{sec:direction}.
-Finally, we conclude and summarize the contribution of this survey in Section~\ref{sec:con}.
+We highlight the impact of pre-trianed language models on complex KBQA in Section~\ref{sec:PLM}.
+We summarize datasets, and relevant resource in Section~\ref{sec:evaluation_resource}.
+Finally, we discuss recent trends and conclude in Section~\ref{sec:direction} and Section~\ref{sec:con}.